stefanhansatos/gitpitch-template/PITCHME.md

 - ipfs pin
 - ipns

-The end of the ipns exercise is how <br>we share a public read-write directory commonly.
+The end of the ipns exercise is how we <br>share a public read-write directory commonly.

 - ipfs log